 - Australia – Sale of any human tissue (including eggs, sperm, embryo) is not allowed so your best option is to ask somebody you know to donate her eggs.

-- Austria, Italy, Germany, Norway and some European countries – Egg donation is illegal
+- Austria, Italy, Germany, Norway, and many other European countries – Egg donation is illegal

 - China – Donor eggs and surrogacy are illegal

 Below is the process of IVF with donor eggs:

 Based on the selection criteria the egg donors are screened for physical and psychological health, and their consent is taken.
 Usually an egg donation agency will have a database of selected donors.